Code-Dani/CentroVaccini_UNI_Project/PortaleCittadiniFX/lib/javafx-sdk-11.0.2/legal/javafx.media/applecoreaudio.md

-## Apple Computer: CoreAudio Utility Classes v2.0
+## Apple Computer: CoreAudio Utility classes v2.0

 ### Apple Computer CoreAudio Notice
 This software is present only on Mac OS X systems.